botondklenk/data-veracity/README.md

 ### Questions:
 - check done by the connector or by the checker?
 - who and what sould be able to see of the results of the check?
+- the checking checking process has an id, but the check (that contains the result of both the provider and the consumer) has another id.
+Can multiple transfers be done at the same, thus having multiple checks at the same time?

 ## Connector and data transfer